SolidWorks Intro Part 2

 - Then save it again as a DXF file.

-- Go to File -> Open, then set the file type in the dialog box to "AutoCAD DXF R13".
+- Go to File -> Open, the set the file type in the dialog box to DXF.

 - Open your DXF file.